xenloops/talk-dogfood-pipeline-cd/deployment.md

 <details>
   <summary> 4.
 Configure Git host key verification in Jenkins </summary>

   The console output of a build will show "You're using 'Known hosts file' strategy to verify ssh host keys, but your known_hosts file does not exist."
+We need to tell Jenkins how to identify the remote host it's connecting to.

+  1. Run cat ~/.ssh/known_hosts in a terminal
+  2. Copy the www.github.com key (to the end "=")
-  1. Manage Jenkins > Security > Git Host Key Verification Configuration
+  3. Manage Jenkins > Security > Git Host Key Verification Configuration
-  2.  and configure host key verification.
+  4. For Host Key Verification Strategy, select Manually Provided Keys
+  5. Paste the www.github.com key into the Approved Host Keys field
+  6. Click Save

 </details>